mathieucarbou/YaSolR/docs/overview.md

 To put things in perspective, it is important to remember that a Solar Router will adapt the TRIAC angle based on the excess power, so **the router will not always be dimming at 90 degrees**, at the worst case scenario.

-## Burst Fire Control
+## Cycle Stealing Control

-Burst Fire Control will let a complete or half complete voltage curve pass or not, and this control is done from the zero point up to the next.
+Cycle Stealing Control will let a complete or half complete voltage curve pass or not, and this control is done from the zero point up to the next.
 So the sin wave is not chopped like in Phase Control, but we decide to let pass or not a complete period or half period.

 50Hz current has a voltage curve with a period of 20 ms decoupled in 2 half-periods: one positive, one negative, so the zero voltage is crossed twice per period.